Philly wines, cheesesteaks, pizza and flavors come together on FYI Philly

 610-822-2100

-Cornerstone on the Main Line shows how restaurant can survive amid the pandemic
+Cornerstone on the Main Line shows how a restaurant can survive amid the pandemic

 Nick and Christine Kondra, owners of The Cornerstone in Wayne, are Nantucket natives bringing their love of oysters and seafood to Philadelphia.